OlegSliusar/toy-post/README.md

 ##Learning Project

-This is modified second application for the
-[*Ruby on Rails Tutorial*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).
+This is modified version of second application for the [*Ruby on Rails Tutorial*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).